 If you are not doing any retargeting, this might be the right time to start.
 If you are not familiar with the concept, retargeting involves the creation of audiences so that Analytics can collect cookies from web visitors on your website.

 Once you have enough volume, you can use this data to launch campaigns for users who have already visited your website.
-You can read more on how to create your first audiences here.
+Before we move on with our list of Google Analytics metrics, you can read more on how to create your first audiences here.